sukykaur/AzureGDPR/DWoverview.md

 -	[Always Encrypted columns](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive personal data never appears as plaintext inside the database system.
 After enabling data encryption, only client applications or app servers with access to the keys can access plaintext data.
 -	[SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive personal data exposure by masking the data to non-privileged users or applications.
 DDM allows the database administrator to select a particular table-column that contains sensitive personal data, add a mask to it (there are a few available built-in masks that can be applied, as well as a customizable mask), and designate which database users are privileged and should have access to the real data.
 Once configured, any query on that table or column will contain masked results, except for queries run by privileged users.
 DDM can be done after the reference architecture deploys. **Note: Customers will need to adjust DDM settings to adhere to their database schema.**

+#### Security
+**Malware Protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.

+**Patch Management**: Windows virtual machines deployed as part of this reference architecture are configured by default to receive automatic updates from Windows Update Service.
+This solution also includes the OMS [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.

 #### Business Continuity
 **High Availability**: Server workloads are grouped in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-manage-availability?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) to help ensure high availability of virtual machines in Azure.
 At least one virtual machine is available during a planned or unplanned maintenance event, meeting the 99.95% Azure SLA.